KateZabolotskih/KateZabolotskih/README.md

 ### About Me :
 I am a Back-End Developer.

-- I am working as a Software Engineer and contributing to backend for building various services for laboratory healthcare industry.
+- Working as a Software Engineer and contributing to backend for building various services for laboratory healthcare industry.

-- I am highly motivated towards developing in the .net community.
+- Highly motivated towards developing in the .net community.

 - At the moment I travel a lot and write my projects to develop professional skills.